Xophmeister/jsSelecta/README.md

 ### Unit Testing
-Unit test harnesses are available for the browser (inline and AMD-based) and node.js.
+Unit test harnesses are available for the browser (inline and AMD-based) and node.js (CommonJS-based).
 The same tests are done in each environment using a quick and dirty comparator: Nothing fancy!

 Note that the browser-based testers use jQuery.
 This is just for the sake of DOM manipulation (i.e., updating the view) and loading the test